 If you find out you have an unplanned pregnancy, it is normal to feel a range of emotions.
 You might be feeling shocked, delighted, anxious or sad — all are normal.
-You have options, however, and this article will help you decide what to do next.
+This article will help you decide what to do next

 The first signs that you might be pregnant are that: